DaniilHarik/node-bootstrap-express-mongoose-passport-starter/README.md

-Source code for my boilerplate node web app starter template, consisting of:
+Source code for my boilerplate node web app starter template,

+What makes different is convention based CRUD implementaton.

+The code is based on MEAN stack and constits of:

 * express.js
 * ejs